Pylons/pyramid/docs/narr/subrequest.rst

 the ``view_two`` view callable.

-Note that it doesn't matter if the view callable invoked via a subrequest actually returns a literal Response object.
-Any view callable that uses a renderer or which returns an object that can be interpreted by a response adapter will work too:
+Note that it doesn't matter if the view callable invoked via a subrequest actually returns a *literal* Response object.
+Any view callable that uses a renderer or which returns an object that can be interpreted by a response adapter when found and invoked via :meth:`pyramid.request.Request.invoke_subrequest` will return a Response
+object:

 .. code-block:: python